The homepage remains the “front door” for the many users who still begin their browsing experience here.

 Moreover, while the homepage may not be the predominant entrance path it once was (though its importance was observed to be even greater on direct-to-consumer websites), it still serves a central role as an anchor for the site’s category taxonomy, and an escape route — a place to refer back to throughout the shopping session.

-Although our 2020 Homepage benchmark has revealed that the average e-commerce site performs decently, it’s clear that there’s room for improvement, as 32% of sites perform either mediocre or poorly— up from 25% in 2018.
+Although our UX research for our 2020 Homepage benchmark has revealed that the average e-commerce site performs good, it’s clear that there’s room for improvement, as 32% of sites perform either mediocre or poorly— up from 25% in 2018.

 This analysis of the current state of Homepage UX focuses on just 8 of the 17 homepage issues included in our benchmark analysis.
 The other 9 issues should be reviewed as well to gain a comprehensive understanding of the current state of Homepage UX, and to identify additional site-specific issues not covered here.

-In particular, avoiding the 8 homepage UX pitfalls described in this article is the first step toward improving users’ Homepage experience:
+In particular, avoiding the 8 homepage UX pitfalls described in this article, by adhereing to the below 8 homepage best practices, is the first step toward improving users’ Homepage experience:

 For additional inspiration explore our public database of 242 desktop Homepage examples and 79 mobile web Homepage examples from leading online retailers, annotated with what homepage UIs to emulate, but also of what to avoid.